stanford-rc/farmshare-docs/docs/software.md

 ## Micromamba

-Micromamba is a drop-in replacement for [Conda](https://conda.io/).
-It is a package management system and environment management system that allows users to create reproducible software environments.
+Micromamba is a drop-in replacement for [Conda](https://conda.io/) which is a package management system and environment management system that allows users to create reproducible software environments.

 !!! note "Micromamba User Guide"
     For complete reference, please refer to the official [Micromamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)

 ### Setup

-In an [interactive session](slurm.md#interactive-jobs), Load the `micromamba` module and initialize it with `micromamba shell init` command:
+In an [interactive session](slurm.md#interactive-jobs), load the `micromamba` module and initialize it with `micromamba shell init` command.
+This will initialize a shell (.bashrc) and a new root environment:

 ``` shell
 ta5@iron-12:~$ module load micromamba